amygdala/code-snippets/ml/cloud_shell_tutorials/cloud-nl-intro/tutorial.md

 {
   "document":{
     "type":"PLAIN_TEXT",
-    "content":"日本のグーグルのオフィスは、東京の六本木ヒルズにあります"
+    "content":"Google lance un nouveau centre de recherche en Intelligence Artificielle en France."
   }
 }
 ```

-The text can translate in English as: "Google's office in Japan is in Roppongi Hills, Tokyo".
+The text translates to: "Google is launching a new Artificial Intelligence research center in France".
-Notice that you didn't need to tell the API which language the text is — it can automatically detect it!
+Notice that you don't need to tell the API which language the text is — it can automatically detect it!

 Next, you'll send this request to the `analyzeEntities` endpoint: